 The protocol during the bugle call of Retreat is to stand and face the flag or music if you can’t see the flag.
 Retreat is then followed by the playing of the Star-Spangled Banner or the bugle call To The Color (by the way it’s “Color” not “Colors”).
 Some bases will fire a cannon shot in between.
 It is appropriate (required if you are in the military) to then render proper Honors to the flag i.e. salute or place your hand over your heart.
 As the Star-Spangled Banner or To The Color is played the flag is slowly lowered.

 The protocol for Retreat and To The Color (when sounded on bases at the end of the duty day around 5 pm) only applies if you are outside.
-Personnel inside building are not required to participate while indoors.
-If you in a car on base you are require to stop your vehicle and although not required to get out remain, according to instructions, “seated at attention.”
-It has been a running complaint for years about military personnel who run inside buildings so they don’t have to stand for the 2-3 minutes it takes to honor our country.
+Personnel inside the building are not required to participate while indoors.
+If you are in a car on base, you are required to stop your vehicle, and although you are not required to get out, remain, according to instructions, “seated at attention.”
+It has been a longstanding complaint for years about military personnel who run inside buildings so they don’t have to stand for the 2-3 minutes it takes to honor our country.

 Here are some videos of Retreat and To the Color